cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 A good filter is provided in this `link <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+user-review-requested%3A%40me+sort%3Aupdated-asc>`_ so make sure to bookmark it.

+Reviewers are expected to focus their review on the areas of the code where GitHub requested their review.
+For small PRs, it may make sense to simply review the entire PR.
+However, if the PR is quite large then it can help to narrow the area of focus to one particular aspect of the code.
+When leaving a review, share which areas you focused on and which areas you think that other reviewers should look into.
+This will help others to focus on aspects of review that have not been covered as deeply.

 Belonging to a team does not mean that a committer should know every single line of code the team is maintaining.
 For this reason it is recommended that once you have reviewed a PR, if you feel that another pair of eyes is